kaltech-dev/interview-testing/README.md

 # interview-testing
-interview codings for FE development candidates
+interview coding and testing for FE development candidates